MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M02L03_Create_relationships.md

 completed that practice you should pause this practice and complete that first.

 The following is the data model you are building.
-At this point all the entities are created and you are ready to create the relationships. **Please refer to the file labeled Image[MB-200]_M02L02_Creating_Entities_Fields.png in the Lab Resources to view the entity relationship diagram.**
+At this point all the entities are created and you are ready to create the relationships.
+Please refer to the file labeled **LAB[PL-200]_Data_Model** in the Lab Resources to view the entity relationship diagram.

 The following relationships need to be created.